daler/GFFutils_old/README.rst

 GFFFeatures in more detail
 --------------------------
+This section discusses ``GFFFeatures`` which are the things you get back when you query the database for a feature.

 Just to make sure we're on the same page, here's the setup for this section::